 "So, I was thinking," Olivia started, flicking her blonde hair over her shoulder, completely ignoring Charlie's distress.
 "You need to go on a date."

 Charlie gave up on the papers as she heard a ripping coming from the paper wedged under Olivia’s knee..
-It was useless to try to gather them until her bouncy friend left, as she would just keep jumping around.
+It was useless to try to gather them until her bouncy friend left, as she would just keep moving around.
 She sighed.
 "Really, Olivia?
 I don't have time for this.
 I have a lot on my plate this year.
-Head Girl and Quidditch is a lot to handle.
+Quidditch captain and seventh-year prefect is a lot to handle.
 I don’t need a boy added to my things that I need to pay attention to."

 "Charlie, why not?"
 Olivia sat back and pouted.
 "I really think it would be good for you.
 You don't have any friends other than me - "

 "Hey!
 I have friends!"